ltaylor2/finalproject/README.md

 ================
 Liam U. Taylor

-\[Note: All data wrangling and analyses fully automated in the RMarkdown file located in the base directory of this repository (`finalproject.rmd`).
-Knit that file to reproduce this one.\]
+NOTE: All data wrangling and analyses fully automated in the RMarkdown file located in the base directory of this repository (`finalproject.rmd`).
+Knit that file to reproduce this one.

 # Introduction and Goals